WickedoneC/Spread_Series/README.md

 <br/>

-The data begins from 12-31-1996, the first date on the corporate bond index, and runs throught 4-20-2020.
+The data begins from 12-31-1996, the first date on the corporate bond index, and runs through 4-20-2020.
 An in-sample test was done to measure the effectiveness of the model, ranging from 1-02-2020 through 4-20-2020.
 An out-of-sample test was then run, ranging from 4-21-2020 through 7-06-2020, to measure the model's real world application.

 ## Historical Context